szepeviktor/debian-server-tools/webserver/Production-website.md

 - Easy identification for email notifications (filtering to mail folders)
 - SPF for `MAIL FROM:`, SPF for `HELO`, DKIM, DMARC

-Consider transactional email service through HTTP API. :snail:
+Use transactional email service through HTTP API or with a queueing MTA. :snail:

 - Mailgun API: https://wordpress.org/plugins/mailgun/
 - Amazon SES: https://github.com/humanmade/aws-ses-wp-mail